-Figure 4.2: Top: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometer) are compared to expectations.
-The most recent values are indicated with the light brown circles.
+Figure 4.2: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometers) are compared to expectations.
+The most recent values are indicated with the light grey circles.
 Measurements correspond to the 7-10 best quality mirror segments.
-Bottom: RSS optics throughput values.
-The line was derived by Ken Nordsieck in 2013 and has been adjusted by a factor of approximately 1.6 improvement in efficiency due to the 2014 RSS intervention and 2015 ADC clean.
-The blue points show mean values from measured on-sky photometry in 2015, 2016, and 2017, when they have stayed quite stable.